 1) Take a food inventory.

-2) Set aside useful stock items for emergencies.
+2) Set aside extras for emergencies.

-Once you have your emergency kit boxed and ready to go store it outside your kitchen – say, in the basement or a storage closet.
+Once you have your emergency kit boxed and ready to go, store it outside your kitchen – say, in the basement or a storage closet.

 Pantry challenges are a wonderful way to force the habit of “making do.”
 Allow this experience to encourage menu creativity and see what you can do with the things you’ve got!

-4) Don’t replace the packaged items you just cleared away.
+4) Don’t replace the packaged items you cleared away.

-Soon you will be free of all the packaged groceries from your pre-Zero Waste life.
-In coming weeks, work hard to avoid food packaging and opt for more sustainable solutions like buying in bulk or shopping at farmers markets.
+Soon you will be free of all the packaged groceries from your pre-zero waste life.
+In coming weeks, work hard to avoid food packaging and opt for more sustainable solutions like buying in bulk or shopping at farmers’ markets.

 5) Make the shift toward local, in-season grocery shopping.

-More Zero Waste Pantry Tips:
+Bonus Pantry Tips: